Khusro Faramurz Rustamji: Career

 When he had put in four years service and was still an Assistant Superintendent of Police, he was put on duty in Nagpur to quell the riots that took place during the course of the disturbances due to the Quit India Movement in August 1942.
 He was up against a life-threatening situation and dealt with it courageously.
 He was awarded the Indian Police Medal for his exemplary handling of the situation.

 Soon after the independence of India, he was posted in December 1947 as Superintendent of Police to Raigarh district in the eastern part of the State of MP.
 He had to oversee the integration of the princely States of Raigarh, Sakti, Sarangarh, Jashpur and Udaipur, consequent on the Government of India's decision to integrate the princely States into the Indian Union.

 In May 1948, he was posted to Akola, a district bordering the erstwhile princely State of Hyderabad.
 He took part in the Hyderabad Police Action, which was ordered by the Government of India as the Nizam of Hyderabad was unwilling to integrate the State with the Indian Union.

 In 1949, Rustamji was promoted as Deputy Inspector General of Police to Aurangabad (the then State of Hyderabad).
 He had to deal with the first Communist insurgency movement.

 In August 1952, Rustamji was selected to be the Chief Security Officer to India'a first Prime Minister Jawaharlal Nehru.
-He remained in that post for six years till June 1958, when he was appointed as the Chief of the Madhya Pradesh Police.
+He remained in that post for six years until June 1958, when he was appointed as the Chief of the Madhya Pradesh Police.